 - Loss of University computing, email and/or voice mail privileges;

-- Disconnection from the residential hall network;
+- Disconnection from the residential hall internet network;

 - University judicial sanctions as prescribed by the student Code of Conduct;